petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 endmodule
 ```

 The final part of the project is this simple top-level module written in Verilog.
 It instantiates GridInit and generates the VGA ([XGA 1024x768](http://www.tinyvga.com/vga-timing/1024x768@60Hz)) signal.
 Each cell takes up a square of 16 by 16 pixels.
 Note that we clock the grid with the VGA vertical sync pulse.
 This clock makes sure we apply GoL rules once per screen refresh or at 60 frames per second.
-The VGA forming registers are clocked at much faster 65MHz required to produce individual pixels at our resolution.
+The VGA signal forming registers are clocked at much faster 65MHz to produce individual pixels.

 ## FPGA implementation